Filimon-Coding/Filimon-Coding/README.md

 - **Linux Operating Systems:** Practical experience with Linux environments, system commands, and Bash scripting.
 - **Web Development:** Focus on accessibility and responsive design using HTML, CSS, and JavaScript.
 - **Human-Computer Interaction:** Designing user-centered interfaces.
+- **Bioengineering Applications:** Leveraging insights into biological data and systems to drive innovation in healthcare IT and interdisciplinary solutions.

 I have also gained practical experience through hands-on projects and professional contributions.
 Learn more about my program: [OsloMet - Information Technology](https://www.oslomet.no/studier/tkd/informasjonsteknologi)